shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/insertion-order-frequency-report.md

 # Insertion Order Frequency report

 The Insertion Order Frequency report can be used to view how frequently users are viewing a specific insertion order's creatives.
 This report shows data at the insertion order level and is available to members.
-For instructions on retrieving a report, see the [Examples](#examples) below.
+For instructions on retrieving a report, see the [examples](#examples) below.

 ## Time frame